soren-n/typeset-ocaml/README.md

 ## Concept
 The layout language is designed such that it fits well over a structurally recursive pass of some inductive data-structure; an abstract representation of the thing you wish to pretty print.

-A layout is a tree of text literals composed together either padded, unpadded or with a linebreak.
-The layout solver will select compositions in a layout and convert them into linebreaks, in order make the layout fit within a given layout buffer width.
-While doing so it will respect the annotated properties that the compositions are constructed under; these properties being constructed by __fix__, __grp__, __seq__, __nest__ and __mark__.
+A layout is a tree of text literals composed together with either padded, unpadded compositions or with a line-break.
+The layout solver will select compositions in a layout and convert them into line-breaks, in order to make the layout fit within a given layout buffer width.
+It will do this in a greedy way, fitting as many literals on a line as possible.
+While doing so it will respect the annotated properties that the compositions are constructed under.

-The solver is implemented two via two accompanying functions, a _compiler_ implemented as __compile__, and a _renderer_ implemented as __render__.
+The solver being an abstract concept, is concretely implemented via two accompanying functions, a _compiler_ implemented as __compile__, and a _renderer_ implemented as __render__.

-Your layout function will build a layout.
-The layout is should then be passed to the accompanying compiler which will create a document optimised and ready for rendering.
-The accompanying renderer will then take the document along with parameters for indentation width and buffer width, and will render the final print as a string.

 ## Grammar
 ```text